 2019 cereal disease management

-Cereal diseases will need proactive management during 2019 as there will be high levels of stubble-borne inoculum following reduced breakdown.
-In some areas, there will be a green bridge (volunteer cereals growing over summer/ autumn) following the early summer rain which will need control to reduce rust and aphid carry over.
+Cereal diseases will need proactive management during 2020 as there will be high levels of stubble-borne inoculum following limited breakdown over the summer.

 Soil-borne diseases are a risk to cereals and testing prior to sowing (PREDICTA B®) allows at risk paddocks to be identified and avoided.